-In January, I decided to focus on Pinterest as one of my blog advertising channels for 2017.
-I started by reading everything I could find about using Pinterest for growing a business and I kept watching what happened, which quite frankly was not much for the first five months of the year as my statistics inched up to 3,000 viewers.
+In January 2017, I decided to focus on Pinterest as one of my blog advertising programs.
+I started by reading everything I could find about using Pinterest for growing a business.

 Organized my Pinterest Boards